ej-you/Werminal/README.md

 docker compose up --build
 ```

-### Nginx & Systemd
+### Nginx & Server process

 Needed tools:

 1. Docker
 2. Nginx

-Configuration is static (may be improved in the future).
+Configuration is static.
 Used ports:

-1. 8851 - for server part (run as system service)
+1. 8851 - for server part (run as process)
 2. 8092 - listening port for Nginx

 To install Werminal use script `./scripts/install.sh`.
 Run it as root.
+To uninstall Werminal use script `./scripts/uninstall.sh`.
+Run it as root.

 ## Used tools

 1. `Golang` (server) with `pty` package
 2. `JS` (client) with `xterm.js` library
 3. `WebSocket` for client-server connection
-4. `Docker compose` for app deployment
+4. `Docker` for app deployment